 Why the detox?

-In this elimination I am omitting:
+In this elimination I am omitted:

 - Sugar